Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 15. Click on the Open Report Command Button.

-The Products by Category Report will open with only Beverage items on the Report and the heading label modified to show the Product category Name.
+The Products by Category Report will open with only Beverage items on the Report, and the heading label is modified to show the Product category Name.

-16. Make the Combo box value empty by deleting the current value and clicking on the Open Report Command Button.
+16. Now, delete the Combo box's current value and click the Open Report Command Button.

 Trial Run of First Two Programs.